The fourth world: Least Developed Countries

 - A least developed country should have less than 75 million inhabitants, although exceptions are made here, e.g., Ethiopia and Bangladesh.

 - The food situation in the country must be particularly drastic on the basis of the Human Assets Index (HAI).
 This includes data on nutrition, infant mortality and education.

 - The Economic Vulnerability Index (EVI) is a UN-created measure of economic vulnerability.
 It identifies particularly weak states.

 Which countries are included in the list of the least developed countries is decided every three years by a United Nations

 Consequences of classification as a least developed country

-Since the indicators are all collected and applied by the United Nations (UN), i.e. a community comprising all states, the classification as a least developed country is also internationally accepted.
-The UN has various support programmes that are explicitly aimed at these poorest countries.
-In addition, first and second world countries and also groups of countries such as the European Union
+Since the indicators are all collected and applied by the United Nations (UN), i.e., a community comprising all states, the classification as a least developed country is also accepted internationally.
+The UN has various support programs that are aimed explicitly at these poorest countries.
+In addition, first and second world countries, and groups of countries such as the European Union

-have special subsidy programmes with which third world countries are subsidised.
-The states that are regarded as politically unstable are also well networked with each other, for example through the g7+ community
+, have special subsidy programs that subsidize third world countries.
+The states that are regarded as politically unstable are also networked with each other, for example through the G7+ community

 Former Fourth World countries